ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 2. The tool manipulates your lootfilter.
 I'm not sure if they are considered "game files" by GGG, personally I would'nt consider them like that.
 The tool certainly doesn't interact with the game client in any way.
 But if you are unsure you can deactivate this feature and only use the overlay.

 ## Attributions

+#### Algorithm

+ - **Immo** helped me greatly with improving and simplifying the algorithm.
+Also he seems to know every API request to PoE servers?
+Much Thanks!

 #### ItemIcons